juanbkm/gcf/content/our-projects/pakistan.md

   - name: Government
     amount: $88 M
 impact:
-  - item: 2.6 million tonnes of CO2 equivalent avoided
+  - item: 2.6 Mt CO2e avoided
+  - item: 1.5 million beneficiaries from adaptation
   - item: 320,000 passengers use the BRT daily
-  - item: The BRT system using CNG hybrid buses avoids at least 77,979 metric tons of GHG emissions (CO2, methane, nitrous oxide, and halocarbons) annually
+  - item: The BRT system using CNG hybrid buses avoids at least 77,979 tons of GHG emissions (CO2, methane, nitrous oxide, and halocarbons) annually
   - item: 100% of BRT stations and buses score maximum points on the BRT Standard for universal accessibility, and include genderinclusive physical and operational design features
   - item: Mixed-traffic lanes, sidewalks, and streetlights improved; bicycle lanes built; green areas and parking added in various places along the 26.6 km Red Line corridor
   - item: At least 200 bus stops installed along 80 km of off-corridor BRT routes